Deacon: Origin and development

 Prominent historical figures who played major roles as deacons and went on to higher office include Athanasius of Alexandria, Thomas Becket, and Reginald Pole.
 On June 8, 536, a serving Roman deacon was raised to Pope, Silverius.

 The diaconate has been retained as a separate vocation in Eastern Christianity, while in Western Christianity it was largely used in cathedrals and as a temporary step along the path toward priestly ordination.
 In the 20th century, the diaconate was restored as a vocational order in many Western churches, most notably in the Catholic Church, the Anglican Communion, and the United Methodist Church.

 By Christian denomination

-In the Catholic, Scandinavian Lutheran, Anglican, Eastern Orthodox, Oriental Orthodox, and Persian churches, the diaconate is one of the major orders—the others being bishop, presbyter (priest), and, historically, subdeacon.
+In the Catholic, Lutheran, Anglican, Eastern Orthodox, Oriental Orthodox, Assyrian Church of the East, and Ancient Church of the East churches, the diaconate is one of the major orders—the others being bishop, presbyter (priest), and, historically, subdeacon.
 Deacons assist priests in their pastoral and administrative duties, but often report directly to the bishops of their diocese.
 They have a distinctive role in the liturgy of the Eastern and Western Churches.

 Deacons are also appointed or elected in other denominations, though this is less commonly seen as a step towards the clerical ministry.
 The role of deacon in these denominations varies greatly from denomination to denomination; often, there will be more emphasis on administrative duties than on pastoral or liturgical duties.
 In some denominations, deacons' duties are only financial management and practical aid and relief.
 Elders handle pastoral and other administrative duties.